Alabama’s recruiting momentum continued Wednesday afternoon.

 “It just seemed like the right fit,” Mitchell said.
 “I knew that I wanted to go somewhere that I would play with guys that respect my game and I respect them.
 The two guys coming in I respect them and we are friends already.
 This is where I wanted to be.”

 “It was a little bit of everything,” he added about his decision.
 “I felt really comfortable with the coaches.
-It was the coaches that I was comfortable, the players that I was comfortable and the opportunity to play early.”
+It was the coaches that I was comfortable with, the players that I was comfortable with and the opportunity to play early.”

 Mitchell is known for his ability to shoot.
 Playing for the Georgia Stars in the Nike EYBL, Mitchell connected on 41 of 97 attempts, which was good for 42.3-percent from three-point range.
-He has good range on his shot and a quick release.
+He said there's opportunity for him early on at Alabama.

-“They are good at finding their guys open shots, especially that guys that can make shots,” he added.
+“They are good at finding their guys open shots, especially the guys that can make shots,” he added.